 He moved to Richemont in 2000 to be Chief Financial Officer of Montblanc France, a position which he held until 2006 when he joined Van Cleef & Arpels as Vice President and Chief Financial Officer.
-In 2016, Mr Grund was appointed Group Deputy Finance Director, and became a member of the Group Management Committee.
+In 2016, Mr Grund was appointed Group Deputy Finance Director, and became a member of the Senior Executive Committee.
 In August 2017, Mr Grund was appointed Group Chief Finance Officer.

 Emmanuel PerrinHead of Specialist Watchmakers Distribution